adilzeshan/gatecrasher-api/README.md

   - Implement login system
   - Consider error handling?
   - Make a dev function to wipe and add dummy data
-  - Rename repositories for gatecrasher
-    - turn the front-end into a project site instead
+  - Rename DELETE and PATCH requests properly using REST